 - Optical coherence tomography (OCT) — uses light waves to capture photos of your retina

 To see if this is a covered benefit, please check with your health insurance.
 For Medicare members, all people with diabetes who have Part B are covered for a yearly visit.
-"In fact, dilated retinal eye exams are often considered a medical benefit for people diagnosed with diabetes," says Dr. Jennifer Tuteur, medical director of Sharp Health Plan.
+Dilated retinal eye exams are often considered a medical benefit for people diagnosed with diabetes.

 If you have diabetes, protect your vision and don't delay scheduling this vital and valuable eye exam.